bdvllrs/bimGW/readme.md

 # The model
 The model contains uni-modal modules which are pretrained:
 - A VAE for the visual domain,
-- a BERT and projection for the language model.
+- BERT for the language model.

 ![Diagram of the model](images/model.png)